rimazibnraheem/facebook-login-page-clone/README.md

-# facebook-login-page-clone
-A fully responsive clone of the Facebook login page created using HTML, CSS, and PHP.
-This project was built for educational purposes to practice replicating professional user interfaces and improve web development skills.

 # Facebook Login Page Clone

 This is a fully responsive clone of the Facebook login page.
 The project was developed for **educational purposes only** and is not affiliated with or endorsed by Meta Platforms, Inc.